BaalMac/ghidra_example/README.md

 # ghidra_example
 A small CTF that I created for IST 4610 class in CSUSB.

-### This only works for Linux sadly.
+### This only works for Linux and Windows.

-Download ghidra and have fun.
+Download ghidra_OS and have fun.

 Find the flag labeled as: flag{example}